-What types of conditions are covered by Social Security Disability benefits?
+What conditions are covered by Social Security Disability benefits?

 In establishing eligibility for Social Security Disability (SSD) or Supplemental Security Income (SSI) benefits, the Social Security Act defines “disability” as a physical or mental impairment that prohibits substantial gainful activity (i.e., work) and has lasted or is expected to last for at least 12 months or result in death.